 The Associate Degree Nursing Program has specific admission requirements due to enrollment limitations imposed by physical facilities, state requirements, and related criteria.
 Acceptance to the Associate Degree Nursing Program requires that the applicant have an unencumbered LPN license or currently enrolled in an approved LPN program with a graduation date prior to the start of summer classes.
 To continue after the first semester, an unencumbered LPN license is required.
 Please review the Associate Degree Nursing admission information in the college catalog and obtain the Associate Degree Admission Packet from the Allied Health Division Administrative Assistant or college website for specific admission requirements and application procedure.
 Application and TEAS Test Deadline is the end of March for classes beginning in the Fall Semester.
-Twenty LPN program hours will be applied to the ADN program hours.
+Twenty LPN program hours will be applied to the ADN program hours and must include the following courses or equivalent transfer courses: Anatomy and Physiology I, Anatomy and Physiology II, Fundamentals of Nursing, Introduction to Pharmacology, Pharmacology, Medical-Surgical Nursing, Growth and Development.
 Note: Preference will be given to residents of Shawnee Community College District #531.

 Pre-requisites Credit

 Hours

-BIO 210 Introduction to Human Anatomy 4

-BIO 215 Introduction to Human Physiology 4

 BIO 218 Microbiology 4

 ENG 111 English Composition I 3

 ENG 112 English Composition II 3

-Humanities/Social Science Elective 3
+PSY 211 Intro to Psychology 3

-TOTAL HOURS 21
+TOTAL HOURS 13